I Took My Anti-Princess Niece To

 "Is that the Beast?"
 I asked, walking over to examine her work.

-We filed into the theater with my sister and cousin.
+We filed into the theatre with my sister and cousin.
 Another employee dressed as Belle invited everyone to come down and dance to the "Beauty and the Beast" theme.
 Sloane didn't budge.
-"Belle" also instructed us to cheer when our favorite characters appeared on screen, and to boo when our least favorite characters turned up.
+"Belle" also instructed us to cheer when our favourite characters appeared on screen, and to boo when our least favourite characters turned up.
 Guess which first grader booed for Belle and cheered for Gaston?

 Advertisement